openbraininstitute/brain-indexer/docs/conventions.rst

 section and the radius of the section at those locations.

 A natural interpretation of these discrete values is as piecewise linear center lines with a piecewise linear radius.
-However, in SI we only deal with cylinders.
+However, in brain-indexer we only deal with cylinders.
 The **radius** of the cylinder is the average of the radii at each endpoint.